-The entire American Century Investments® Web site is secured with Secure Socket Layer (SSL) Transport Layer Security (TLS) v1.0 or higher.
+The entire American Century Investments® website is secured with Secure Socket Layer (SSL) Transport Layer Security (TLS) v1.0 or higher.
 A secure connection means that all communications between your browser and our Web servers are encrypted, or scrambled, so that the data you exchange with our site is protected.

 Encryption refers to the process of scrambling information so that it is viewable only by its intended recipient.
-There are two levels of encryption your browser can support; our site requires a minimum of 128-bit SSL TLS v1.0.
+There are different levels of encryption your browser can support; our site requires a minimum of 128-bit SSL TLS v1.0.

 American Century Investments currently requires that your browser support 128-bit encryption and Secure Socket Layer v3 (SSL v3) for secure online sessions.